Institute of Advanced Study, Durham University: Fellowships

 The IAS offers fellowships to UK and international scholars.
-The Fellowships each last three months, with two cohorts of 10 participants joining in January and October.
+The fellowships each last three months, with two cohorts of 10 participants joining in January and October.
 Applicants may be from any academic discipline or professional background, though preference is given to those applying from overseas.

 Each fellow becomes a member of one of the university's colleges.
 As well as accommodation, college membership also entails inclusion with the Senior Common Room and access to formal dinners and events.
 Every IAS Fellow, regardless of college affiliation, also receives honorary membership of the University College Senior Common Room and the right to take occasional meals at the college.

-In addition to the International Fellowship, academic members of Durham University that have led IAS projects, or hosted IAS Fellows, form the institute's Associate Fellowship which offers an interdisciplinary community within and across Durham University.
-The IAS also acts as host for some other Fellowships at Durham University such as the Sir Harry Evans Global Fellowship.